return42/sphkerneldoc/linux_src_doc/net/batman-adv/packet_h.rst

 no
     fragment number within this sequence

+priority
+    priority of frame, from ToS IP precedence or 802.1p

 reserved
     reserved byte for alignment

 reserved
     reserved byte for alignment

+priority
+    priority of frame, from ToS IP precedence or 802.1p

 no
     fragment number within this sequence